scholarslab/scholarslab.github.io/collections/_posts/2019-04-26-dh-center-staff-professional-research-and-development-time.md

 ## What do you think?
 If you have suggestions for improving our 20% time in policy or practice or questions, let us know!
 We're also interested in your own experiences pursuing research and professional development, regardless of your job role; and what, if any, policy about research and professional development your institution offers.

-*Special thanks to Bethany Nowviskie, whose arguments for 20% time still benefit the university today, and whose excellent 2012 rationale for 20% time, ["Too Small to Fail"](http://nowviskie.org/2012/too-small-to-fail/), is quoted liberally in this post!*
+*Special thanks to Bethany Nowviskie, whose arguments for 20% time still benefit many folks today, and whose excellent 2012 rationale for 20% time, ["Too Small to Fail"](http://nowviskie.org/2012/too-small-to-fail/), is quoted liberally in this post!*